 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Osteosarcoma may develop in any bone, but it usually forms in the wide ends of long bones of the leg or arm.
-It most often begins in immature bone cells (osteoblasts) that form new bone tissue.
+Osteosarcoma may develop in any bone.
+But it usually forms in the wide ends of long bones of the leg or arm.
+It most often begins in immature bone cells that form new bone tissue.

-Osteosarcomas may form inside the bone (central tumors) or on the outer surface of bone (surface tumors).
-Most pediatric osteosarcomas are centrally located inside the bone.
+Osteosarcomas may form inside the bone or on the outer surface of bone.
+Most pediatric osteosarcomas are inside the bone.

 Osteosarcoma damages and weakens the bone.
 Symptoms depend on where the tumor is located.
-Signs may be hard to notice at first and can be like symptoms of other conditions.
+They may be hard to notice at first.
+They can also be like symptoms of other conditions.

 Symptoms of osteosarcoma include:

-Several types of tests are used to diagnose osteosarcoma.
-These tests include:
+Several tests are used to diagnose osteosarcoma.
+They include:

 A CT scan of the chest is used to see if osteosarcoma has spread to the lungs.